blackrushllc/yobasic/html/lessons/LESSON_PLANS.md

 - The loop will repeat until i is greater than 10.
 - We have lots of other ways we can do loops, and you'll learn more about them as we go through the lessons.
 ###  Recap Video (Todo: Kala)
 - In this lesson we learned the basics of programming with YoBASIC.
 - We wrote our first program, the "Hello World" program, which prints text to the screen.
 - We also learned about variables and input, decision making with IF statements, and loops with FOR/NEXT.
 - These are the fundamental concepts of programming that you will use in every programming language.
 - In the next lesson, we will dive deeper into variables and functions.
 See you there!

 ---

 ## TUTORIAL PAGE 002 - Variables and Functions

-### Introduction Video
+### Introduction Video (Todo Skye)
 - In this tutorial we are going to learn about variables and functions in YoBASIC.
 - Variables are used to store data in your program, and functions are used to group code together to perform a specific task.
 - By the end of this tutorial you will understand how variables and functions are used together in most programming languages.
 ### Example 1 - Using a very simple function, or "CALLING"
 ```
 // Create a function called PRINTME